Two Balls on a Tree

 Two branches descend from a common node.
 The angle between them is determined by the branching structure at that node.
 The overlap between what each branch sees of their shared origin follows cos²θ.

 The Born rule expresses projection geometry on the dendrogram.
-General relativity and quantum mechanics are two projections of the same underlying tree, one retaining geometry and one retaining causal ancestry.
-Planck's constant converts between these readings.
+General relativity and quantum mechanics are two incompatible compressions of the same underlying tree that disagree about its granularity: GR smooths both readings into a continuous manifold, preserving causal structure and geometry but losing discrete events; QM retains the discrete event structure but replaces continuous geometry with algebraic relations that obscure spatial proximity.
+The two fail to unify because each compression discards information the other requires.
+Planck's constant converts between the depth and angle readings.
 The tree generates its own angular geometry through its branching structure, requiring no external embedding.
-There is no background spacetime, no measurement problem, and no nonlocality—only a tree that admits two readings, and the recognition that these readings were never separate structures.
+There is no background spacetime, no measurement problem, and no nonlocality — only a tree, two lossy compressions of it, and the recognition that unification requires working with the tree directly.

 References